criyle/go-judge/README.md

 Run `./executorshell`, connect to gRPC endpoint with interactive shell.

+### Return Status

+- Accepted: Program exited with status code 0 within time & memory limits
+- Memory Limit Exceeded: Program uses more memory than memory limits
+- Time Limit Exceeded:
+  - Program uses more CPU time than cpuLimit
+  - Or, program uses more clock time than clockLimit
+- Output Limit Exceeded:
+  - Program output more than pipeCollector limits
+  - Or, program output more than output-limit
+- File Error:
+  - CopyIn file is not existed
+  - Or, CopyIn file too large for container file system
+  - Or, CopyOut file is not existed after program exited
+- Non Zero Exit Status: Program exited with non 0 status code within time & memory limits
+- Signalled: Program exited with signal (e.g. SIGSEGV)
+- Dangerous Syscall: Program killed by seccomp filter
+- Internal Error:
+  - Program is not exist
+  - Or, container create not successful (e.g. not privileged docker)
+  - Or, other errors

 ### Container Root Filesystem

 For linux platform, the default mounts points are bind mounting host's `/lib`, `/lib64`, `/usr`, `/bin`, `/etc/alternatives`, `/etc/fpc.cfg`, `/dev/null`, `/dev/urandom` and mounts tmpfs at `/w`, `/tmp` and creates `/proc`.